mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 We'll start by *stopping the MongoDB process on a secondary*, and then bringing it back up with the *new database version*.
 And we can do the same thing to *upgrade our other secondary*.
 When all of our *secondaries have been upgraded, it's time to upgrade the primary*.
 But *restarting the database server on the primary would trigger an election anyway*, so we're going to *safely initiate an election with rs.stepDown()*.

-Once the election is complete, the last database server running the old database version will be a secondary node.

-So we can bring it down, and then bring it back up with the new database server without affecting the availability of the whole replica set.

-Let's talk a little bit about how elections work.
+Once the *election is complete, the last database server running the old database version will be a secondary node*.
+So we can bring it *down, and then bring it back up with the new database server* without affecting the *availability of the whole replica set*.
+Let's talk a little bit about how *elections work*.

-Elections take place whenever there's a change in topology.

-Reconfiguring a replica set will always trigger an election that may or may not elect a new primary.

-But you will definitely see a new primary elected in two cases-- anytime the current primary node becomes unavailable, or when the current primary node steps down to be a secondary.
+Elections take place whenever there's a *change in topology.
+Reconfiguring a replica set will always trigger an election that may or may not elect a new primary*.
+But you will definitely see a *new primary elected in two cases -- anytime the current primary node becomes unavailable, or when the current primary node steps down to be a secondary*.

 The method to figure out which secondary will run for election begins with priority, which we'll discuss in a minute; and whichever node has the latest copy of the data.